Microsoft Teams process actions

 Create MS365 group

 An MS365 group is the basis for almost all MS365 services.
-For example, a SharePoint team site, drives, Exchange group mailbox, etc. are automatically set up for a group.
+For example, team sites, drives, Exchange group mailboxes, etc. are automatically set up for a group.
 The process action "Create MS365 group" now offers the possibility to create only one MS365 group.
 The functionality is identical to the "Create Teams" action, except that no team is created based on the group.

 In the first step, the name of the action, including a multilingual one, can be specified.
 Click on "Next" when you are done.